steadramon/ESPGeiger/docs/hardware/pulse.md

 # Pulse Counters

-The ESPGeiger firmware is designed to be compatible with any pulse based Geiger Counter that sends a I/O pulse for every count it detects.
+ESPGeiger supports pulse-based Geiger counters that sends a I/O pulse for each detected count.

 | Counter | Image | Link |
 |---|---|---|